Karl-Kristjan-Puusepp/Estonian-fingerspelling-recognition/README.md

 Each label is accompanied by over 200 images from 8 different individuals (4 men and 4 women in an age range of 18-21).

 ## Scripts
-The `scripts` folder contains Python scripts that we used for renaming the dataset, cropping the images and performing cursori PCA on the dataset.
+The `scripts` folder contains Python scripts that we used for renaming the dataset, cropping the images and performing cursory PCA on the dataset.

 ## Training the model
 A recognition model can be trained by running the Jupyter notebook in Colab or locally.
 When running locally, there may be some problems with Mediapipe when not using Linux.